xin-huang/SeleDiff/README.md

 - If you have any problem, please feel free to contact huangxin@picb.ac.cn.
 - For more details, please see the manual.

-## Usage
+## Usages
-- To use `SeleDiff.jar`, you should have [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) first.
+- To use `SeleDiff.jar`, you should install [Java SE Runtime Environment 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) first.
 - Once you have Java SE Runtime Environment 8, then you can run `SeleDiff.jar` without any parameter in the command line to look at help information.

 		java -jar SeleDiff.jar